golang/proposal/design/go2draft-type-parameters.md

 	Print[int]([]int{1, 2, 3})
 ```

-The type argument `int` in the function call can be inferred from the
+The type argument `int` in this function call can be inferred from the
 type of the non-type argument.

 The only type arguments that can be inferred are those that are used